 - Hormone therapies

-All the normal culprits can cause pregnancy hives, including bug bites, animal dander, foods you are allergic to, and chemicals that have previously caused adverse reactions for your skin.
+All the expected culprits can cause pregnancy hives, including bug bites, animal dander, foods you’re allergic to, and chemicals that have previously caused adverse reactions to your skin.

 A history of allergies.

-You should avoid ingesting or coming into contact with things that normally trigger your allergies as much as possible.
-Furthermore, you should
+You should avoid ingesting or coming into contact with things that generally trigger your allergies as much as possible.
+Furthermore, you should:

-- Wear loose-fitting clothing to avoid any excessive rubbing.
+- Wear loose-fitting clothing to avoid any excess rubbing.